 Personalities are difficult to change, especially your own.
 To be clear, we’re not saying anything is wrong with the one you have, but there’s no reason you can’t improve your personality, and vicariously your livelihood.
 Aaron Marino of alpha m. goes over what he believes is a good approach on how to improve your personality, aka your typically pattern of thinking, feeling, acting, and communicating.
 If you want to be thought of someone who is magnetic and/or confident, watch the video above for his advice.

-If you have no patience for videos and prefer the written word, allow us to provide a quick breakdown on how to improve your personality.
+If you have no patience for Scientific Reason Why You’re Horny During Lockdown and prefer the written word, allow us to provide a quick breakdown on how to improve your personality.
 Marino opens by asking that you think of someone you know whom everyone agrees has an exceptional personality.
 Instead of just thinking of that person as an individual, assess them on a trait by trait basis.
 In other words, what are some specific tenants of their personality and ask yourself if you exhibit those same tenants or can those things be improved.
 Continuing along these lines, work to improve your personality by taking these 9 steps:

 - Become a better listener, meaning you should be using your whole body to listen.
 Engage.
 Nod.
 And for crying out loud, put away your phone.

 - Become more interesting.
 Seek out information and try new things.
 The more you know, the more interesting you will be.

 - Practice and adopt a more optimistic outlook on life.
 No one likes a cynic.
 That glass is half full, damn it!